Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$thread` is a service thread object returned by `Tundra/tundra.service:invoke` when a service is invoked asynchronously.
+* `$thread` is a service thread object representing an asynchronously invoked service.
+* `$raise?` is an optional boolean which when `true` will rethrow any exceptions thrown by the asynchronously invoked service, and when `false` will add the exception details if an exception was thrown to the returned `$pipeline` as per the `tundra.schema.exception:handler` specification.
+Defaults to `true`.

 #### Outputs:

 * `$pipeline` is the output pipeline returned by the service thread.

 ---